Discovery and recovery of crystalline materials with property-conditioned transformers: Abstract

 \section{Abstract}

 Generative models have recently shown great promise for accelerating the design and discovery of new functional materials.
-Conditional generation enhances this capacity by allowing inverse design, where specific desired properties can be requested during the generation process.
-However conditioning of transformer-based approaches, in particular, is constrained by discrete tokenisation schemes and the risk of catastrophic forgetting during fine-tuning.
+Conditional generation enhances this capacity by allowing inverse design, where specific properties can be requested during the generation process.
+However, the conditioning of transformer-based approaches is constrained by discrete tokenisation schemes and the risk of catastrophic forgetting during fine-tuning.
 This work introduces CrystaLLM-$\pi$ (property injection), a conditional autoregressive framework that integrates continuous property representations directly into the transformer's attention mechanism.
 Two architectures, Property-Key-Value (PKV) Prefix attention and PKV Residual attention, are presented.
-These methods bypass inefficient sequence-level tokenisation and preserve foundational knowledge from unsupervised pre-training on Crystallographic Information Files (CIFs) as textual input.
-We establish the efficacy of these mechanisms through systematic robustness studies and evaluate the framework's versatility across two distinct tasks.
-First, for structure recovery, the model processes high-dimensional, heterogeneous X-ray diffraction patterns, achieving structural accuracy competitive with specialised models and applications to experimental structure recovery and polymorph differentiation.
-Second, for materials discovery, the model is fine-tuned on a specialised photovoltaic dataset to generate novel, stable candidates validated by Density Functional Theory (DFT).
-It implicitly learns to target optimal band gap regions for high photovoltaic efficiency, demonstrating a capability to map complex structure–property relationships.
-CrystaLLM-$\pi$ provides a unified, flexible, and computationally efficient framework for inverse materials design.
+These methods bypass inefficient sequence-level tokenisation and preserve foundational knowledge from unsupervised pre-training on Crystallographic Information Files (CIFs) as textual input by minimising token and transformer-level disruptions.
+We evaluate these mechanisms through systematic robustness studies and test the framework across two distinct tasks.
+First, for materials discovery, the model is fine-tuned on a specialised photovoltaic dataset to generate novel, stable candidates validated by Density Functional Theory (DFT).
+CrystaLLM-$\pi$ provides a lightweight, flexible and scalable framework for inverse materials design.
+Second, for structure recovery, the model processes high-dimensional, heterogeneous X-ray diffraction (XRD) patterns, achieving structural accuracy competitive with specialised models.
+We also demonstrate recovery of experimentally determined structures from simulated XRD patterns derived from deposited crystal structures, and show polymorph differentiation from lab-measured XRD patterns in a targeted \ce{TiO2} case study.